-4.5.12.9 MAC Limiters
+4.4.13.9 MAC Limiters

 This is to set number of threshold within which MAC address can be learned.
-After it reaches threshold, any other incoming MAC address would be dropped until the recovery mechanism activates.
-Please note that mac address table will be erased if the Mac Limit function is enabled.
+After it reaches the threshold, any other incoming MAC address would be dropped or port would be shutdown until the recovery mechanism activates.
+Please note that MAC address table will be erased if the Mac Limit function is enabled.